 If your online business is located in California, or otherwise serves California residents, then CalOPPA applies to you.

 Given the transnational nature of online services, your business (or servers) doesn’t need to be physically located in California, or even in the US, for CalOPPA to apply to your business.

 Moreover, unlike the CCPA, another California-based consumer privacy regulation, there are no minimum revenue or customer volume thresholds for the law to apply.
 The sole criterion for CalOPPA to apply is that your website is accessible to users in California.

 Remember that, in addition to websites, CalOPPA applies to smartphone and tablet apps, as well.

 In fact, in 2012, the California Attorney General’s Office prioritized the administration of the CalOPPA to applications by sending notices to nearly one hundred app owners whose apps were not compliant with CalOPPA provisions.

 We have worked hard to ensure that app developers are aware of their legal obligations to respect the privacy of Californians, but it is critical that we take all necessary steps to enforce California’s privacy laws. – Senator Kamala D. Harris (California AG, 2011–2017)

 As promised, here is a simple, organized checklist to help your websites and applications become CalOPPA compliant.

-Compliance with CalOPPA is a stepping stone on your way to satisfying the much broader requirements of the CCPA, a stricter California-based legislation with global implications.
-Thus, to save yourself from legal penalties now and down the road when the CCPA comes to the fore in 2020, get your CalOPPA compliance efforts started today.
+Complying with CalOPPA is also a stepping stone to satisfying the much broader requirements of the CCPA, a stricter California-based legislation with global implications.
+Thus, to save yourself from legal penalties now and down the road, get your CalOPPA compliance efforts started today.